-Do not let the indicator needle get into the red zone.
-This may cause severe engine damage.
+◆Do not let the indicator needle get into the red zone.
+This may cause severe engine damage. ◆2ZZ-GE engine only-The engine will not exceed 7100 rpm before it warms up.

 Odometer and two trip meters

 This meter displays the odometer and two trip meters.